peter-murray/node-hue-api/README.md

 The v3 APIs are documented using example code and links to more complex/complete examples for each API calls, consult the documentation links [above](#v3-api).

-Alternatively take a look at the [examples directory](examples/v3) in this repository for complete self contained runnable example code.
+Alternatively take a look at the [examples directory](examples/v3) in this repository for complete self-contained runnable example code.

 ---